-In 2004, BNL continued to make significant progress in restoring groundwater quality on site by having twelve groundwater remediation systems in active operation.
+In 2005, BNL continued to make significant progress in restoring groundwater quality on site, with 14 groundwater remediation systems in active operation.
 Figure 7-5 shows the locations of the groundwater treatment systems.
-Table 7-5 provides a summary of pounds of VOCs and curies (Ci) of radioactivity removed, and gallons of water treated during 1997-2004.
-During 2004, 652 pounds of VOCs and 0.39 mCi of Sr-90 were removed from the groundwater and more than 1.5 billion gallons of treated groundwater were returned to the aquifer.
-To date, approximately 4,800 of the estimated 25,000 to 30,000 pounds of VOCs in the aquifer have been removed.
+Table 7-5 provides a summary of pounds of VOCs and curies (Ci) of radioactivity removed, and gallons of water treated during 1997-2005.
+During 2005, 472 pounds of VOCs and 4.72 mCi of Sr-90 were removed from the groundwater, and more than 1.7 billion gallons of treated groundwater were returned to the aquifer.
+To date, approximately 5,280 of the estimated 25,000 to 30,000 pounds of VOCs in the aguifer have been removed.
 It is expected to take up to 10 years of aquifer treatment before widespread improvements in groundwater quality at BNL are achieved.
-Even so, some noticeable improvements in groundwater quality are evident in the OU I South Boundary, OU III South Boundary, OU IV, Building 96, and Carbon Tetrachloride areas.
-Detailed information on the groundwater treatment systems can be found in SER Volume II.
+Some noticeable improvements in groundwater quality are already evident in the OU I South Boundary, OU III South Boundary, OU IV, Building 96, and Carbon Tetrachloride areas.
+The Chemical Holes Strontium-90 System has removed 1.75 mCi of Sr-90 out of a projected 19.6 mCi total.
+The BGRR/Waste Concentration Facility Strontium-90 System, which started operation in June 2005, removed